TYsewyn/www-timysewyn-be/src/posts/2018-04-28-Spring-Cloud-Contract-meet-Pact.md

 The upside to it is that these contracts are in fact language agnostic as opposed to Spring Cloud Contract, the downside to it is that it lacks some functionality regarding messaging compared to Spring Cloud Contract.
 Currently Pact contracts up until v4 are supported, which means that both request-response and messaging contracts can be used.
-Note that not all functionality is supported though, as is described in <OutboundLink href="https://cloud.spring.io/spring-cloud-contract/single/spring-cloud-contract.html#pact-converter" rel="noreferrer" target="_blank">this section</OutboundLink> of the reference documentation.
+Note that not all functionality is supported though, as is described in <a href="https://cloud.spring.io/spring-cloud-contract/single/spring-cloud-contract.html#pact-converter" target="_blank">this section</a> of the reference documentation.

 A typical workflow to define such contracts could look like this:
 - The consumer of the data writes a test for the feature by doing TDD.
 In this test the contract is defined which will be used as a stub.